Can Your Business Survive a Recession?

 Lesson 9: Network – on and offline!
 Join networks: online and off – and engage in networking.
 Apart from the benefits of marketing your business and SEO enhancement of your site if the network offers links or a directory, belonging to a network of like-minded people gives you a sense of collegiality, opportunities for learning, and…Read more

-20 Things Learned: Check Your Trainer
+20 Things Learned: Research Your Trainer

 Lesson 8: Research your trainer!
 If you are the sort of person who likes training – and training is good – especially ongoing professional development – make sure you research your trainer!
 There are so many trainers out there now promising they can show you how you can make $10,000 in your first month or be a…Read more